Best Things To Do In Paris

 11. Have fun at the Pompidou Museum

-In a city as cosmopolitan as Paris, contemporary art has a lot to say and a visit to the George Pompidou museum is a good proof of that.
-In the Pompidou you will see one of the largest collections of contemporary art in Europe with works by Duchamp, Kandinsky, Picasso and Matisse, but also original assemblies of other authors that will make you have a good time during the visit.
+In a city as cosmopolitan as Paris, contemporary art has a lot to say and a visit to the George Pompidou Museum is a good proof of that.
+At the Pompidou Museum in Paris: how to buy and prices you will see one of the largest collections of contemporary art in Europe with works by Duchamp, Kandinsky, Picasso or Matisse, but also original assemblies of other authors that will make you have a good time during the visit.

 The Pompidou is a museum to have a good time, have fun and enjoy art while learning, that's why I always say that the Pompidou is an ideal museum to visit if you travel to Paris with children.
-Read more in this article about the best museums in Paris.
+Read more in this article about the best museums in Paris and book tickets for the Pompidou Museum in advance.

 12. Visit Napoleon's tomb at Les Invalides